yulonglim/tp/docs/DeveloperGuide.md

 1. Undoing a recent command.

-    1. Prerequisites: Start with a newly opened teachbook with no commands to undo.
+    1. Prerequisites: Start with a newly opened TeachBook with no commands to undo.
     2. Test case: `undo`<br>
        Expected: Error stating no states to undo.
     3. Test case: `addClass A` followed by `undo` <br>